 The following is a summary of the principal Canadian federal income tax consequences of acquiring, holding and disposing of the Class A Shares by a Subscriber who, at all relevant times and for purposes of the Tax Act, is a resident solely of Canada, deals with the Company at arm's length, is not affiliated with the Company, and acquires and holds the Class A Shares as capital property (a "Holder").
-This summary only addresses Holders who meet all of the foregoing requirements.
+This summary, which has been reviewed and approved for the current circumstances by Lawson Lundell LLP, only addresses Holders who meet all of the foregoing requirements.
 This summary is not applicable to any Holder of Class A Shares (i) that is a "financial institution" or a "specified financial institution" for the purposes of the Tax Act, (ii) an interest in which is a "tax shelter investment" for the purposes of the Tax Act, or (iii) that reports its Canadian tax results in a "functional currency" (which excludes Canadian dollars).